HL7/ccda-on-fhir/input/pagecontent/CF-medications.md

 <div xmlns="http://www.w3.org/1999/xhtml" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
 	<blockquote class="stu-note">
 		<b>Medications to MedicationRequest</b>
 		<p>Medications shown below represent the moodCode="INT" in CDA.
 For mapping histories of medication use from CDA, no consensus was established.
 We welcome feedback on this topic.
-For more information, please see chat.fhir.org and related [stream](https://chat.fhir.org/#narrow/stream/179273-CCDA-.2F-FHIR-mapping-stream/topic/CCDA.20Medication.20moodCode.20EVN.20to.20FHIR)</p>
+For more information, please see chat.fhir.org and related <a href="https://chat.fhir.org/#narrow/stream/179273-CCDA-.2F-FHIR-mapping-stream/topic/CCDA.20Medication.20moodCode.20EVN.20to.20FHIR">stream</a></p>
 	</blockquote>
 </div>